kayasax/DiagnostIQ/session_starter.md

 - ✅ **PROJECT EVOLVED**: DiagnosticIQ started as functional troubleshooting library, now enhanced with enterprise-scale architecture
 - ✅ **MODULAR REFACTORING COMPLETE**: Addressed scalability concerns with hybrid file structure
 - ✅ **PUBLISHED**: Successfully published to GitHub as open-source project with active development
-- ✅ **EXTRACTION WORKFLOW**: Advanced wiki extraction and scenario management system implemented
+- ✅ **EXTRACTION WORKFLOW**: Advanced content extraction and scenario management system implemented
 - ✅ **ROBUST DELETE SYSTEM**: Smart deletion with persistence and restoration capabilities
 - User works in Azure AD/Entra ID support and needed a specialized troubleshooting tool
 - Primary use case is finding relevant queries and procedures for specific scenarios like Cross Tenant Sync